JackyMai/notes-matter/README.md

   * Tasks with or without deadline
   * Tasks that span for more than a single line
 - Better support for pre-v21 (Kitkat) devices
+- Implement onUpgrade() for database operations
 - Better logo...?

-## Support
+## Usage
-Android 4.4 Kitkat or higher
+- Android 4.4 Kitkat or higher
+- Please uninstall the previous version before you install the new one